Creator: Hideki Kamiya

 - Insufferable Genius: He's a talented programmer for sure, but his short temper on his Twitter posts kind of makes him look like a dick.

 - Jerkass Has a Point: While he may not be nice about how he phrases his opinions, he usually is justified in the positions he takes.
+Also, more often than not he only blocks and/or calls out people who provoke him first.

-- Mathematician's Answer: Don't expect Kamiya to elaborate or be specific if you ask him something.
+- Don't expect Kamiya to elaborate or be specific if you ask him something.
 This is understandable since he's most probably constantly busy with a project, and has more than enough tweets to respond to.

 - Overly Long Gag: Has been known to link to his other tweets if he gets questions he's been asked already.
 Often these linked tweets will contain more linked tweets, eventually culminating in an answer if you follow the link trail long enough.

-- Recurring Boss: Another favorite trope of his.
+- Recurring Boss: Another favorite of his.
 Includes every boss in Devil May Cry save Mundus, Orochi and Waka in Ōkami, Jeanne in Bayonetta, and Prince Vorkken in The Wonderful 101.

 "Dream... what?
 What... cast?"